josenava/dotfiles/README.md

-# dotfile
+# Dotfiles

-My dotfiles for i3, urxvt & i3blocks.
+My linux dotfiles for i3, st(fork to be added) & polybar.

-i3blocks/scripts/spotify.py requires python-dbus
+These dotfiles someday will be required by an ansible script to be installed in any computer.

+Checkout my neovim confing, I am pretty confortable with it :D